What is the CACTI?

 The CACTI (Classroom Approaches to CLIL & Translanguaging Inventory) is a 40-minute survey that K-12 teachers can take to learn about practical strategies for using students’ other languages in teaching the English language or academic subjects in English (called English-medium instruction (EMI), Content Language Integrated Learning (CLIL), or “sheltered” subject courses).
 This survey is based on a comprehensive inventory of different types of bi/multilingual teaching and learning practices from international research in K-12 classrooms.

 The survey is in two parts: (1) Your geographic and institutional context, language background, and languages of your students; (2) How you use students’ other languages apart from English in class.
 Each part takes about 20 minutes to complete.
-There are two versions, one for the Principal Investigator’s local/national context, and one for the international context.
+There are two versions, one for Hong Kong SAR/Mainland China, and one for international contexts.

 Why is this study important?

 Teachers around the world who teach the English language, or school subjects in English, to multilingual students have to develop students’ English proficiency and/or subject knowledge in English, sometimes called “Content Language Integrated Learning (CLIL).”
 At the same time, by drawing on students’ other languages, they can build bridges between what students already know and what they have yet to learn.
 Such practices are based on the idea of “translanguaging,” using all available meaning-making resources to learn.
 While there is a need for students to develop their English proficiency, their other languages fulfill important pragmatic, metalinguistic, socio-cognitive, affective, and critical functions:

 - Pragmatic means teachers can give instructions efficiently, and students can consult with each other and organize tasks in the target language in a smooth and interpersonally appropriate way in their stronger language.

 - Metalinguistic means students can use another language or languages to talk about the target language; for example, to analyze the target language’s grammar or negotiate the best way to phrase something in the target language.